Almantask/CSharp-From-Zero-To-Hero/README.md

 # C#: From Zero To Hero
 # The vision
 "Programming is hard".
-Yes, but not harder than running a marathon for a person has never run.
+Yes, but not harder than running a marathon for a person who has never run.
 It's not harder than building a house if you never built one.
 Programming is hard only until you practice it (like any other skill).
 I would like to invite you to learn programming and C# following this course.
 Ignite passion for finding little miracles in code every day 🙂